-Elephants are brutally trained to perform tricks, paint pictures, and give rides to the millions of tourists annually.
+Elephants performing in shows are brutally trained to perform tricks, paint pictures, and give rides to the millions of tourists annually.
 Behind the scenes elephants are beaten and stabbed with hooks, nails, knives and spears to force them to obey and do the same repetitive routine each day.

 When they are not working, they are chained, often dehydrated, underfed, over-worked, tired, and suffer physical and psychological trauma.
 Many have wounds and scars from years of abuse.
 They are deprived of natural behaviours and social interaction with other elephants.